areyde/areyde.github.io/_pages/about.md

 Before my work in software engineering, I used to [do research](https://areyde.com/physics_conferences/) in the field of laser physics. 💥
 While I did not get far, my studies related to laser-matter interaction, specifically, laser irradiation with ultra-short (femtosecond) pulses.
-With a major in laser technologies in biological and medical applications, my last studies were dedicated to combatting viruses, as well as creating colloidal solutions of nanoparticles with antibacterial properties. 🧫
+With a major in laser technologies in biological and medical applications, my last studies were dedicated to combatting viruses, as well as creating colloidal solutions of nanoparticles with antibacterial properties (topical in 2020). 🧫

 <h3 style="margin-top: -3px;">Humanities</h3>